NicolasCastro01/Digital-Bank/README.md

 -- Free transfers
 -- Instant ticket payment
--- PIX tool with exclusive key right.
+-- PIX tool with exclusive key.

-Everything you need, and more!
+Everything you need and more!
 We have points for every dollar spent!
 Being able to spend on other products in our virtual store, as in other world-renowned brands, such as: adibas, nice, pumo.
 Among others!

 By spending the first time with our bank, you will get a 5% discount on any item you wish to purchase.